1945 – 2024

-This page is under construction, but here’s some of what’s ahead.
+This page is under construction, but here’s most of what’s ahead.

 A house, but not a home